Hamiltonian gauge theory with corners: constraint reduction and flux superselection: Corner data

 \subsection{Yang--Mills theory: corner Poisson structure and superselections}

-In this section we are interested in the \emph{off-shell} corner data of Yang--Mills theory, and off-shell results can be formulated in a unified manner independently of whether $G$ is Abelian or otherwise.
+In this section we are interested in the \emph{off-shell} corner data of YM theory, and off-shell results can be formulated in a unified manner independently of whether $G$ is Abelian or semisimple.

 Our off-shell analysis relies on Assumption \ref{ass:AnnIm}, to which we now turn.
-Recall that in YM, the flux map is $\langle h,\xi\rangle (E,A) = - \int_{\Sigma} d \tr( E \xi )$, which is obviously basic with respect to the projection $p:T^\vee\mathcal{A}\to\mathcal{E}_\pp$, i.e.\ $h(A,E)=p^*h_\pp(E^\pp)$ with $h_\pp(E_\pp)=-\int_{\pp{\Sigma}}\tr(E_\pp\cdot)$.
+Recall that in YM, the flux map is $\langle h,\xi\rangle (E,A) = - \int_{\Sigma} d \tr( E \xi )$, which is obviously basic with respect to the projection $p:T^\vee\Acal\to\mathcal{E}_\pp$, i.e.\ $h(A,E)=p^*h_\pp(E^\pp)$ with $h_\pp(E_\pp)=-\int_{\pp{\Sigma}}\tr(E_\pp\cdot)$.
 As a consequence, $h$ does not depend on $A$, and it is linear in $\mathcal{E}_\pp$ by direct inspection.
 Then $\bd h(A,E)$ is independent of the base point $(A,E)$.
 This allows us to conclude that the space $\fN_{(A,E)}$ introduced in Remark \ref{rmk:fNphi} is independent of the base point $(A,E)$, and it coincides with the off-shell flux annihilator:

 Hence, the off-shell flux annihilating locus $\mathsf{N}^\off = \{ (A,E,\xi)\in\A\,\colon\, \langle\bd h(A,E),\xi\rangle=0 \}\subset \A$ turns out to be a trivial bundle over $\X$ with fibre $\fNoff$---in compliance with Assumption \ref{ass:AnnIm}.